Gchism94/ai-tutor/README.md

 >The current version is in the process of being consolidated into [jupyterquest](https://github.com/Gchism94/jupyterquest).
 > Contributions, feedback, and testing are welcome!

-**JupyterQuest+** is designed to be embedded in data science courses as a virtual TA.
+**CortexAI+** is designed to be embedded in data science courses as a virtual TA.
 It uses large language models (LLMs) to answer coding questions, generate personalized quizzes, and flag ethically sensitive responses—all while helping instructors keep tabs on student engagement and integrity.

 ---